godotengine/godot-docs/tutorials/3d/using_transforms.rst

  .. code-tab:: csharp
     # On CharacterBody3D

-    // Keep in mind Y is up-axis
+    // Keep in mind that +Y is up
     if (Input.IsActionJustPressed("jump"))
     {
         Velocity.Y = JumpSpeed;